fragaria/karmen/docs/source/installation.rst

 with environment variables.
 The only required one is ``KARMEN_SECRET_KEY`` which you should set to something secret.
 It is used for session encryption and should be unique for each installation.

+Another super important environment variable is ``KARMEN_CLOUD_MODE``.
+If it is set to ``0``, Hub will try to work with Pills, Octoprints and printers available directly over the network.
+If it is set to ``1``, the application presumes that it is running somewhere on the internet and the devices are connected over a specialized `websocket proxy <https://github.com/fragaria/websocket-proxy>`_ that comes preconfigured with Karmen Pill.
+When you are setting ``KARMEN_CLOUD_MODE`` to ``1``, you also need to provide ``KARMEN_SOCKET_API_URL`` variable which points to the websocket proxy instance.

+If you want to allow users registration, tou need to configure a mailing service as well.
+Consult the :ref:`configuration <configuration>` section for more information.

 Finally, you can start all of the services.
 During the first startup, the script will automatically download (from `Docker Hub <https://hub.docker.com/search?q=fragaria%2Fkarmen&type=image>`_) and run all of the necessary containers.
 This might take a few minutes.
 For the first and